turtlecoin/turtlecoin-webwallet-cli/README.md

 ## Disclaimer

-This project is still in its early stage, with little to no functionality.
+This project is still in its early stages, with little to no functionality.

 ## Getting Started